-The Portfolio pays the advisor a base fee plus or minus a performance adjustment.
-The base fee, which is paid quarterly, is a percentage of average daily net assets under management during the most recent fiscal quarter.
-The performance adjustment, also paid quarterly, is based on the cumulative total return of the Portfolio relative to that of the Russell 1000 Growth Index over the preceding 36-month period.
+The Portfolio pays ArrowMark Partners a base fee plus or minus a performance adjustment.
+The base fee, which is paid quarterly, is a percentage of average daily net assets managed by the advisor during the most recent fiscal quarter.
+The performance adjustment, also paid quarterly, is based on the cumulative total return of the advisor's portion of the Portfolio relative to that of the Russell 2500 Growth Index over the preceding 60-month period.
 When the performance adjustment is positive, the Portfolio's expenses increase; when it is negative, expenses decrease.